monorepo-template/monorepo-template/README.md

 ### React application

-- To build the application, run `yarn react-application:build`.
+- To build the application, run `yarn example-react-application:build`.
-- To report Cypress's and Jest's combined test coverage, run `yarn react-application:coverage`.
-The combined report will be located in `/packages/react-application/coverage/`.
+- To report Cypress's and Jest's combined test coverage, run `yarn example-react-application:coverage`.
+The combined report will be located in `/packages/example-react-application/coverage/`.
 - To end-to-end test your application, run
-  `yarn react-application:cypress:start` to first run the development server with code coverage reporting enabled, then run `yarn application:cypress:run`.
+  `yarn example-react-application:cypress:start` to first run the development server with code coverage reporting enabled, then run `yarn example-react-application:cypress:run`.
-- To lint your changes to the application, run `yarn react-application:eslint`.
+- To lint your changes to the application, run
+  `yarn example-react-application:eslint`.
-- To unit test your changes to the application, run `yarn react-application:jest`.
+- To unit test your changes to the application, run `yarn example-react-application:jest`.
-- To unit test your changes to the application in watch mode, run `yarn react-application:jest:watch`.
+- To unit test your changes to the application in watch mode, run `yarn example-react-application:jest:watch`.
-- To start the application development server, run `yarn react-application:start`.
+- To start the application development server, run `yarn example-react-application:start`.

 ### React module

-- To lint your changes to the module, run `yarn react-module:eslint`.
+- To lint your changes to the module, run `yarn example-react-module:eslint`.
-- To automatically fix lint errors in the module, run `yarn react-module:eslint:fix`.
+- To automatically fix lint errors in the module, run `yarn example-react-module:eslint:fix`.
-- To unit test your changes to the module, run `yarn react-module:jest`.
+- To unit test your changes to the module, run `yarn example-react-module:jest`.
-- To unit test your changes to the module in watch mode, run `yarn react-module:jest:watch`.
+- To unit test your changes to the module in watch mode, run `yarn example-react-module:jest:watch`.
-- To build the module, run `yarn react-module:rollup`.
+- To build the module, run `yarn example-react-module:rollup`.
-- To build the module in watch mode, run `yarn react-module:rollup:watch`.
+- To build the module in watch mode, run
+  `yarn example-react-module:rollup:watch`.